 city of decay.

-the cradle of democracy stuck in limbo between a present that doesn’t seem to pass and a future that still needs to be designed.
+The cradle of democracy stuck in limbo between a present that doesn’t seem to pass and a future that still needs to be designed.

-a city marked by 5 years of crisis,
+A city marked by 5 years of crisis,

 a city full of marked people.

-the walls tell their stories, in the cracks of reality.
+The walls tell their stories, in the cracks of reality,

-βασανίζομαι (i torture myself),
+βασανίζομαι (I torture myself),

 words cover the streets like tags of the crisis

-as a game of life and death,
+a struggle over life and death,

-projected on broken and vulnerable bodies,
+projected onto broken and vulnerable bodies,

 often of children and young adults,